frashid17/spoti-automate/README.md

 # My Project
- a python script to automate playing music on spotify it plays music based on your moods
+This script will automate your Spotify app based on the user's mood, making the experience more interactive!